bio-tools/Tool-Information-Profiles/README.md

 * "SHOULD" mean that there may exist valid reasons in particular circumstances to ignore a particular guideline, but the full implications must be understood and carefully weighed before doing so.
 * "MAY mean that the guideline is truly optional; you can choose to follow it or not.

-Tool information profiles **MUST** comply with the Tool Information Profile Schema (a JSON schema).
-This schema supports most of the biotoolsSchema attributes.
-It does not make sense to include some of the attributes, and these are excluded.
+Tool information profiles **MUST** comply with the Tool Information Profile Schema (a JSON schema), which supports *all* of the biotoolsSchema attributes.

-It is anticipated the tool information profiles will be used by a tool description verification service, which will take as input 1) a list of bio.tools tool IDs and 2) a tool information profile, and produce as output a report on the compliance of the tool descriptions to the standard, in human and machine-readable formats.
-Tool descriptions would be consumed in JSON format, *e.g.* by invoking the [bio.tools](https://bio.tools) API.
+We anticipate the tool information profiles will be used by a tool description verification service which will provide a sustainable method for reporting on tool description quality within a corpus of tools

+It will take as input 1) a list of bio.tools tool IDs and 2) a tool information profile, and produce as output a report on the compliance of the tool descriptions to the standard, in human and machine-readable formats.
+Tool descriptions will be consumed in JSON format, *e.g.* by invoking the [bio.tools](https://bio.tools) API.

 ![toolDescriptionVerifier](assets/toolDescriptionVerifier.png)